BruggenLab/starter-hugo-research-group/content/project/swat/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---

+### **Subcutaneous Adipose Tissue Inflammation**

-The immunological functions of subcutaneous adipose tissue (SAT) in the context of skin-based or systemic inflammation is poorly investigated.
+Subcutaneous white adipose tissue (SAT) constitutes the deepest layer of the cutaneous integument.
+The immunological functions of subcutaneous adipose tissue in the context of skin-based or systemic inflammation is poorly investigated.
 Therefore, a better understanding of the immunological SAT “reservoir” in humans under homeostatic or inflammatory conditions is necessary.
 Our studies include a characterization and functional exploration of the cellular and molecular immune players in SAT.
-We use novel methodologies for spatial phenotyping of skin tissue at the single cell level.
-To investigate the specific antigens and signaling pathways in SAT, we aim to develop a full thickness skin model consisting of SAT, dermis and epidermis for studying cell-cell interactions and molecular mechanisms.
+We use novel methodologies for spatial phenotyping of skin tissue at the single cell level such as imaging mass cytometry (IMC) and spatial transcriptomics.

+### **Panniculitis (SAT inflammation)**
+Clinical manifestation of SAT inflammation with very diverse etiologies are termed as “panniculitis” which has different clinical and dermatohistopathological phenotypes.
+The pathomechanisms underlying panniculitis remain largely unknown.
 Panniculitis is an ideal model for us to understand the mechansims in SAT inflammation.
-We are currently investigating the immune cell infiltrates in panniculitis (inflammation of adipose tissue) to gain new insights into its underlying pathomechanisms.
+Therefore, we are currently investigating the immune cell infiltrates in panniculitis to gain new insights into its underlying pathomechanisms.
 A central aspect in exploring this is to understand antigen-presentation in SAT including the type of antigen-presenting cells involved and the nature of antigens presented.

-In terms of therapeutic targeting of SAT inflammation, we are currently developing epigenetic switches for programmable control of inflammation in collaboration with Kyoto university.
+### **In vitro model of inflammation in SAT for testing drugs**
+To investigate the effect of drugs in controlling inflammation, we developed in vitro inflammatory model of human adipocytes.
+In this in vitro system, we tested DNA-based small molecules to target and epigenetically control inflammatory genes involved in SAT inflammation.
+We are also interested in developing a full thickness skin model consisting of SAT, dermis, and epidermis for studying cell-cell interactions and molecular mechanisms.

-All of the mentioned conditions may be altered in and impacted by obesity.
-Therefore, modulation of SAT immune responses is a tempting new approach in the future for development of targeted therapies for cutaneous or systemic immune-related diseases.
+Modulation of SAT immune responses is a tempting new approach in the future for development of targeted therapies for cutaneous or systemic immune-related diseases.